weaviate/weaviate-io/developers/weaviate/current/restful-api-references/batch.md

 {% include code/1.x/batch.objects.html %}

-For detailed information and instructions of batching in Python, click [here](https://weaviate-python-client.readthedocs.io/en/v3.0.0/weaviate.batch.html#weaviate.batch.Batch).

-## Tips for batching objects with the Python Client
+## Batching objects with the Python Client

+Specific documentation for the Python client

+### Additional documentation

+* Additional documentation can be found on [weaviate-python-client.readthedocs.io](https://weaviate-python-client.readthedocs.io/en/stable/weaviate.batch.html)

+### Tips &amp; Tricks

 * There is no limit to how many objects/references one could add to a batch before committing/creating it.
 However a too large batch can lead to a TimeOut error, which means that Weaviate could not process and create all the objects from the batch in the specified time (the timeout configuration can be set like [this](https://weaviate-python-client.readthedocs.io/en/latest/weaviate.html#weaviate.Client) or [this](https://weaviate-python-client.readthedocs.io/en/latest/weaviate.html#weaviate.Client.timeout_config)).
 Note that setting a timeout configuration higher that 60s would require some changes to the docker-compose.yml/helm chart file.
 * The `batch` class in the Python Client can be used in three ways: